 Algarve Wine Tasting Tour Review

 We had so much fun on our tour and learned a lot too.
+It was more than just wine, it was a history and culture lesson too.
 You get to see a lot during the four-hour tour and the wine exceeded our expectations!

 João was a wonderful tour guide.
 We appreciated his sense of humor, knowledge of the area, and excellent English skills.
 It was nice to learn about the culture and history in the region in addition to learning about the Algarve wine region.